 The County of Middlesex has developed a County Strategic Plan.
-The Strategic Plan, which establishes a broad, long term vision for the County, and includes specific objectives for land use planning and that focuses on developing goals and targets that will help ensure that the County is position to capitalized on future opportunities as they arise a strengthened role for planning at the County level.
-Through this strengthened role the County will be able to establish a balance between long-term growth and development and the conservation of key resources.
+The Strategic Plan establishes a broad, long-term vision for the County and includes specific objectives that focus on developing goals and targets that will help ensure that the County is positioned to capitalize on future opportunities as they arise.

-In short, the objectives for land use planning established in the Middlesex County Strategic Plan as they pertain to land use planning emphasize the following strategic priorities and goals key components that will contribute to a healthy community including:
+In short, the objectives established in the Middlesex County Strategic Plan as they pertain to land use planning emphasize the following strategic priorities and goals:

-- the protection of the agricultural community;

-- the management of growth; and

-- a vibrant economy

 - Cultivating community vitality;

-- Connecting through infrastructure:
+- Connecting through infrastructure;

-- Strengthening our Economy; and
+- Strengthening our economy; and

 - Promoting service excellence.

-Achieving the Strategic Plan objectives will require a balance between growth, and the protection of the agriculture land base, diversification of the housing stock and the cultural and natural environment feature.
+Achieving the Strategic Plan objectives will require a balance between growth, the protection of the agriculture land base, diversification of the housing stock, and the protection of the cultural and natural environment.

-1.3 PURPOSE GOALS AND OBJECTIVES OF THE PLAN
+1.3 GOALS AND OBJECTIVES OF THE PLAN

-The Middlesex County Official Plan (the Plan) is one tool to be used in working towards the long term vision for the County.
+The Middlesex County Official Plan (the Plan) is one tool to be used in working towards the long-term vision for the County.
 The County Official Plan directs and guides the County in land use policy and physical planning on a broad basis.
 The County Official Plan is intended to:

-- establish an upper tier policy framework that provides guidance direction to the local municipalities in the preparation of local Official Plans and Zoning By-laws; and - set a framework for coordination and cooperation amongst the local municipalities and the County on planning and development issues that transcend municipal boundaries.
+- establish an upper tier policy framework that provides direction to the local municipalities in the preparation of local Official Plans and Zoning By-laws; - set a framework for coordination and cooperation amongst the local municipalities and the County on planning and development issues that transcend municipal boundaries, and - functions as the local Official Plan for the Village of Newbury.

-This The County Official Plan recognizes the planning powers and authorities vested in the local municipalities through the Planning Act and other legislation.
-The Middlesex County Official Plan does not address in any great detail sets the policy direction for those planning matters which can better be dealt with by the local municipalities.
+The County Official Plan recognizes the planning powers and authorities vested in the local municipalities through the Planning Act and other legislation.
+The County Official Plan sets the policy direction for those planning matters which can better be dealt with by the local municipalities.
 Local Official Plans complement the County Official Plan by providing more detailed strategies, policies and land use designations for planning and development at the local level.
 The County Official Plan will provide the framework for this more detailed planning by the local municipalities.